Kimberly Bryant (technologist)

-Kimberly Bryant (born January 14, 1967) is an American electrical engineer who worked in the biotechnology field at Genentech, Novartis Vaccines, Diagnostic, and Merck.
+Kimberly Bryant (born January 14, 1967) is an engineer who worked in the biotechnology field at Genentech, Novartis Vaccines, Diagnostic, and Merck.
 In 2011, Bryant founded Black Girls Code, a nonprofit organization that focuses on providing technology and computer programming education to African-American girls.
 After founding Black Girls Code, Bryant was listed as one of the "25 Most Influential African-Americans In Technology" by Business Insider.

 Early life and education

-Kimberly Bryant was born on January 14,1967 and raised in Memphis, Tennessee, by a single mother amidst the Civil Rights Movement.
+Kimberly Bryant was born on January 14, 1967 and raised in Memphis, Tennessee, by a single mother amidst the Civil Rights Movement.
 She is self-described as a "nerdy girl," excelling in mathematics and science in school.
 She earned a scholarship to attend Vanderbilt University in 1985, where she planned to become a civil engineer.
 Enticed by technologies such as the microchip, the personal computer, and the portable cellphone, she switched her major and earned a degree in Electrical Engineering and minors in Computer Science and math in 1989.